carterhulsey/bandfundapp/readme.md

-# _BandFundApp_
+# Bandfund

-_Bandfundapp helps musicians connect with their fans more easily and provides a platform for the fans to fund the musicians to fous on their music and not have to worry about working to pay the bills._
+_Bandfund helps musicians connect with their fans more easily and provides a platform for the fans to fund the musicians to focus on their music and not have to worry about working to pay the bills._

 ## Project Setup